MicrochipTech/PIC32MZW1_HUT_Application/README.md

 The above API will be invoked by the HUT library to send a response to the customer application for a command sent by the customer application.
 By default the above function invokes SYS_CONSOLE_PRINT and passes the msg received to that function.
 There is a global variable (hut_peripheral) provided to set the peripheral type being used.
-Value of 1 indicates UART, value of 2 indicates USB and value of 3 indicates Ethernet.
+Value of HUT_MODE_UART indicates UART, value of  HUT_MODE_USB indicates USB and value of  HUT_MODE_ETH indicates Ethernet.
 Hut_peripheral can be automatically set to the peripheral type depending on which interface the command is received from.
 For ex. app_usb.c sets hut_peripheral to 2 just before passing the command to the HUT library via hut_application_input_cmd.
-Similarly iconfigCommands sets it to 1 whenever a command is received over UART and hut_peripheral is set to 3 in app_eth.c just before passing the command to the HUT library via hut_application_input_cmd.
+Similarly iconfigCommands sets it to HUT_MODE_UART whenever a command is received over UART and hut_peripheral is set to HUT_MODE_ETH in app_eth.c just before passing the command to the Module RF Test Library via hut_application_input_cmd.

-Below is a list of responses that will be sent by HUT library for a command received by it i.e. msg passed in hut_application_msg API will point to one of the below strings:
+Below is a list of responses that will be sent by Module RF Cert Test library for a command received by it i.e. msg passed in hut_application_msg API will point to one of the below strings:
 * TX_TEST_STARTED
 * TX_TEST_DONE
 * TX_TONE_STARTED